 New Horizons flew by Pluto during northern spring.
-Models predicted transport within Sputnik Planitia from the north (15°N to 50°N) to the south (30°S to 15°N) in 2015, and more generally a north-to-south transport between equinoxes in 1988 and 2109 (Bertrand et al. 2018, their Fig 7 & 8), and south-to-north transport during the opposite seasons (the preceding 124 years).
-Protopapa et al. (2017) found that the abundance and grain size of the N2-rich ice increased from the northwest to southeast within Sputnik Planitia, and Schmitt et al. (2017) found a similar trend with the N2 band depth at 2.15 μm.
-Current models (Bertrand et al. 2018) derived that over the last 30 years, a few cm of N2-rich ice has moved north-to-south, which is comparable to the derived grain size of CH4 in northwest Sputnik Planitia (Protopapa et al. 2017), and may indicate the formation of CH4-rich ice during sublimation (Stansberry et al. 1996b; Tan & Kargel 2018).
-It is less clear whether how the deposition of a few cm will affect the IR spectra of the N2-rich ice in central and southern Sputnik Planitia, where the ice has derived decimeter-to-meter-scale "grain sizes."
-The deposited ice may affect the albedo, emissivity, or the thermal inertia of the diurnal thermal wave.
+Models predicted transport within Sputnik Planitia from the north (15°N to 50°N) to the south (30°S to 15°N) in 2015, and more generally a north-to-south transport between equinoxes in 1988 and 2109 (Fig. 13; B18, their Fig 7 & 8), and south-to-north transport during the opposite seasons (the preceding 124 years).
+Protopapa et al. (2017) found that the abundance and grain size of the N2-rich ice increased from the northwest to southeast within Sputnik Planitia, and Schmitt et al. (2017) found a similar trend with the N2 band depth at 2.15 μ m.
+B18 derived that over the last 30 years, a few cm of N2-rich ice has moved north-to-south, which is comparable to the derived grain size of CH4 in northwest Sputnik Planitia (Protopapa et al. 2017), and may indicate the formation of CH4-rich ice during sublimation (Stansberry et al. 1996b; Tan & Kargel 2018).
+It is less clear whether the deposition of a few cm will affect the IR spectra of the N2-rich ice in central and southern Sputnik Planitia, where the ice exhibits decimeter-to-meter-scale "grain sizes."
+The deposited ice may affect the albedo, emissivity, or the diurnal thermal inertia.